amuijolene/Famous-People/README.md

 ## Recommendations

-- Ceberities should explore multiple revenue streams beyond traditional methods
+- Celebrities should explore multiple revenue streams beyond traditional methods
 - Poor performing famous people should use social media to build a strong fanbase and engage with fans effectively
 - Stay informed about industry trends and adapt to changes in the market